Hidden France - well off the beaten track

 room for everyone.

-In July and August, beaches are packed everywhere - but even at this
+In July and August, beaches are packed in all the popular resorts - but

 time of year there are plenty of places where holidaymakers can